Who we are

 a.
 Cancellations and withdrawals can be made by applicants in accordance with the Withdrawals, Non-attendance and Fee Refund Policy, available at abrsm.org/policies.

 a.
 We aim to make our exams accessible to all candidates by providing access arrangements and reasonable adjustments.
 While changes may be made to the administration of the exam, we will not make any changes to the assessment standards; each candidate’s performance is marked in line with the usual criteria.
 We publish guidelines for candidates with specific needs at abrsm.org/specificneeds.
 Where a candidate has specific needs that are not covered by our guidelines, we consider each case individually.
-Further information is available from the Access Co-ordinator ([email protected]) or from www.abrsm.org/specificneeds.
+Further information is available from the Access Co-ordinator (a[email protected]) or from www.abrsm.org/specificneeds.

 Entering for the exam